giantswarm/cluster-api-app/README.md

 The following notable scripts & commands are triggered in `make generate`:

 1. [`hack/fetch-manifest.sh`](hack/fetch-manifest.sh): Fetches the release manifest with the version specified in `helm/cluster-api/values.yaml`.
-1. `kubectl kustomize config/helm --output helm/cluster-api/templates`: Applies all the changes defined in `kustomization.yaml`.
+1. `kubectl kustomize manifests --output helm/cluster-api/templates`: Applies all the changes defined in `kustomization.yaml`.
 1. [`hack/move-generated-crds.sh`](hack/move-generated-crds.sh): Moves all the CRDs into the `helm/cluster-api/files` directory.
 All files within this directory are later used in `job/cluster-api-crd-install`.
 1. [`hack/generate-crd-version-patches.sh`](hack/generate-crd-version-patches.sh): Extracts the upstream Cluster API CRDs into `kustomize` patches in `helm/cluster-api/files`.
 1. [`hack/wrap-with-conditional.sh`](hack/wrap-with-conditional.sh)